PollyHannah/Phylogenomic-study/classification/classification protocol.md

 You need to classify *M. pagrus1* genomes to the genotype level to complete this study.
 This classification is important for Part one: re-annotation and quality check, as well as Part Two: Core gene analysis.

 ## How did I classify megalocytivirus genomes?
 I classified *Megalocytivirus* genomes down to the species / genotype level based on sequence similarity.
 To do this, I chose a reference genome from each of the three *M. pagrus1* genotypes and one for the *M. lates1* species (tabulated below).
 I chose these genomes given they were published in a peer reviewed journals and were available on NCBI Genbank as fully annotated genomes.
+I also added the only two published genomes for European Chub iridovirus (ECIV), and Three-spined stickleback virus (TSIV) which are unclassifed megalocytiviruses.

 | Genotype or species | Accession | Publication DOI |
 |--------------------|-----------|-----------------|